 Who are we?

-Beaumont Financial Planners Limited is a firm of independent financial advisers, based in Oswestry, Chester and Shrewsbury.
+Beaumont Financial Planners Limited is a firm of independent financial advisers, based in Oswestry and Chester.
 We have been providing financial planning solutions for our clients for over 15 years and have a loyal and dedicated client bank.
 We’re independent, which means we work for our clients’ interests, not those of a bank or insurance company.

 Our team consists of qualified financial planners backed up by a dedicated and professional team of support staff.
 To find out more about us and meet the team go to www.beaumont-financial.co.uk.